 - Igloo BMX 52-Quart Hard Cooler

 Due to their incredible durability and ice retention, rotomolded coolers have long been the industry standard, especially among premium brands like Yeti.
-The problem is that they’re bulky and heavy.
+The problem is that they’re also notoriously bulky and heavy.
 RTIC is upending that idea with a unique injected-molded design that uses closed-cell foam insulation.
 The result is a design that’s 30% lighter and more portable while still promising 10-day ice retention.
+The best part?
+They're significantly cheaper.

 Grizzly has been a go-to brand among hunters for years.
 Its beefy rotomolded coolers are made of LLDPE plastic for extreme durability and ice retention.
 Every side is pressure-injected with as much as two inches of Ecomate polyurethane foam for unbeatable cooling.
 They’re also made in the USA and eco-friendly with no ozone depletion or VOC off-gassing potential.
 Plus, as the name implies, they’re bear-proof and, with two lock holes, nearly theft-proof too.

 OtterBox is best known for its legendary smartphone cases.
 But, you might not know that the brand also makes premium coolers that give Yeti a run for its money.
-The soft-sided Trooper 30 is smaller than most on this list, making it far more lightweight and portable.
-Smart insulation ensures up to three days of ice retention for up to 50 cans with ice.
+The soft-sided Trooper 20 is smaller than most on this list, making it far more lightweight and portable—perfect as a car cooler.
+Smart insulation ensures up to three days of ice retention (assuming you know how to properly pack your cooler) for plenty of cans with ice.
 Plus, the large-mouth opening makes loading and unloading this cooler a snap.

 Arctic Zone’s Titan Deep Freeze Ice Chest Cooler is a Yeti-worthy competitor in every way.
 The seamless, rotomolded design maximizes ice retention with a freezer-grade, 360-degree rubber gasket and corrosion-resistant T-latches for an ultra-tight seal.
 The 55-quart model is bear-resistant and keeps ice for up to eight days.
 It’s also effortless to clean with a built-in, antimicrobial Microban protective layer inside and out.

 Having to move a cooler is the most frustrating part of owning one.
+That's why God invented wheeled coolers.
 Coleman alleviates that headache with its Xtreme 5-Day Rolling Cooler.
 Heavy-duty wheels make it a snap for rolling over almost any terrain.
 Inside, the 50-quart capacity holds up to 84 cans, while extra wall insulation ensures they stay cold for nearly a week, even in 90-degree heat.
 We especially love that the entire build weighs just two pounds empty.

-If you need a next-level cooler — one with built-in speakers, one that plugs in, or a cork-insulated alternative — check out our roundup of the best luxury coolers.
+If you need an over-the-top, next-level cooler like a Yeti (but better) -- one with built-in speakers, one that plugs in, or a cork-insulated alternative -- check out our roundup of the best luxury coolers.